10 Ways to Reduce Estate Taxes

 MARITAL TRANSFERS.
 Except where a spouse is a noncitizen, neither lifetime gifts nor bequests at death to one's spouse are subject to estate taxes.
 However, the estate of the spouse will have to pay estate taxes on the spouse's entire taxable estate, including the amount transferred to the spouse pursuant to the lifetime transfer, at the spouse's death.
 Accordingly, this tool merely defers estate taxes; it does not entirely eliminate them.

 LIFETIME GIFTS TO CHILDREN AND GRANDCHILDREN.
 Each person can make annual gifts of $12,000 to any number of persons, typically children or grandchildren, without incurring a gift tax.
-If a husband and wife both engage in gifting, they can collectively give away $24,000 per year per recipient without incurring a gift tax.
+If both spouses engage in gifting, they can collectively give away $24,000 per year per recipient without incurring a gift tax.
 Over a period of several years the amount of money that can be transferred to a couple's intended beneficiaries under this method is substantial, thereby reducing the size of the taxable estate.

 UNIFORM TRANSFER TO MINORS.
 This is a form of gifting used where the children are still minors.
 The gift is given to a custodian for the benefit of the child, and is distributed to the child when he/she reaches the age of majority.
 As with other gifts, the annual exclusion for lifetime gifts is used under this approach.